sohelaman/dockerized/README.md

 Get dockerized.

 ## What's this?
-This is essentially a LAMP stack built using Docker and Linux images.
+This is essentially a Docker based LAMP stack.

 ## What's included?
 A stack of applications put together solely to ease PHP based web development.